elter-prj/elter-data-node/README.md

 Ansible is used for deployment orchestration on server infrastructure, Make for local deployment orchestration, and Docker containers are used for the individual, repeatable deployment of the differing components.

 The databases included in this repository are empty databases, made by a 4.3.x SOS installation.
 The 4.4.0 postgresql-node folder contains modification scripts that transform the 4.3.x database to a 4.4.0 database.
 If a native 4.4.0 database is being deployed, remove the commands from the postgresql-node Dockerfile copying the modification scripts.
+The 4.4.1 database was created natively from that 4.4.1 app.

-By default version 4.4.0 is deployed, to deploy 4.3.x, you need to change both the SOS folder and PostgreSQL folder links in the docker-compose.yml file.
+To change the local versions deployed, you need to change both the SOS folder and PostgreSQL folder links in the docker-compose.yml file.
+For Ansible, pick the suitable playbook.

 # Local Deployment